 Blue colors lower blood pressure, slow respiration, and slow heart-rate which elicits feelings of calmness and serenity.
 It’s pretty clear why blue colors are so great for a meditation space.
 Still, make sure not to use a shade of blue that is too dark.
 Darker shades encourage feelings of depression and sadness.
 Instead, you’re looking for a nice warm blue hue that is neither stale or depressing.

 Green is also an excellent color for a meditation space because it combines that high-energy fun spirit of yellow with the calming relaxation of blue.
 As a result, many green hues evoke calmness and relaxation as well.

 Neutral colors are really easy to work with because they’re so versatile and common.
 Maybe you live in an apartment and do not have the proper permission to change your wall color.
 Or, perhaps you’re sharing your meditation room with another room.
 Neutral colors work just fine and you can always accent your space with other colors that match the preferred mood of your meditation space.

 Meditation Room Decor

 Adding energetically supportive elements to your space will bring your vision together and illustrate your personality.
-Here are some of the key elements you’ll want to consider adding and why:
+Here are some of the key elements you’ll want to consider adding and why.

-Wood elements are particularly gorgeous in meditation spaces because they’re grounding and often add their natural fragrance to the room.
+Wood elements are particularly gorgeous in meditation spaces because they’re grounding and often add a natural fragrance to the room.
 Wood also symbolizes strength and fertility.
 You can incorporate wood elements into your space via live trees, figurines, and statues.

-Crystals can be incorporated into your space based on your specific goals but Clear Quartz and Amethyst are both regarded as all purposes healing crystals that are mentally cleansing.
+Crystals can be incorporated into your space based on your specific goals.
+But, Clear Quartz and Amethyst are both regarded as all purposes healing crystals that are mentally cleansing.